BOTANICAL ART & ARTISTS

 Submission / Deadline

-• See the page providing information about entry to the Margaret Flockton Award this is the 2018 page - still awaiting the 2019 page
+• See the page providing information about entry to the 2020 Margaret Flockton Award

 • Each artist may submit up to two illustrations.